mauriziofonte/arkhive/README.md

 Optional flags:

 - `--with-disk-space-check`: Check available disk space before backup.
-This will be a rough estimate based on gzip compression factor and overhead caused by encryption.
+This will be a rough estimate based on the compression algorithm specified in `COMPRESSION_TYPE` and overhead caused by encryption.
 - `--with-progress`: Show progress during the backup process.

 > **Important Note**: don't use `--with-progress` in **non-tty** contexts (e.g., CRON jobs).
 It will cause the command to fail, because we cannot easily show `pv` progress in this case.
 The command is designed to fail if it detects that you've required `--with-progress` in a non-tty context.